 This selective, invitation-only program is designed for highly capable entering freshman who intend to attend law school after their undergraduate studies.
 The program provides eligible students with a number of unique opportunities that go beyond those ordinarily available to pre-law students.

 You thought ROTC was just for Army training?
 Think again.
-Classroom instruction is combined with practical experience, developing leadership and management skills that are sure to give you an edge over your peers when it comes time to enter the world after college.
+Classroom instruction is combined with practical experience, leadership development, and management skills that are sure to give you an edge over your peers when it comes time to enter the world after college.
 Improve your level of physical fitness, work with a team to negotiate an obstacle course, develop outdoor survival skills and increase your confidence leading others.
-Even if you don't plan to become an Army officer, what you learn will take you far.
+Even if you do not plan to become an Army officer, what you learn will take you far.

 Academic Service-Learning connects the concepts in the classroom to service experiences in the community.
 Service-learning helps prepare you for a lifetime of civic engagement and leadership.
-In addition, service-learning is an important learning tool that allows you to apply the concepts, theories and other material covered in class.
+In addition, service-learning is an important learning tool that allows you to apply the concepts, theories, and other material covered in class.
 The community becomes a text for the class and is as critical to "read" as other textbooks.

 Student Executive Council (SEC)

-The Student Executive Council (SEC)is the Dean of Arts & Sciences' student advisory committee.
+The Student Executive Council (SEC) is the Dean of Arts & Sciences' student advisory committee.
 SEC students serve on hiring committees and evaluate college practices.
 The SEC has implemented yearly faculty recognition awards and instituted the student scholastic competition in Arts & Sciences.
 Pick up an application today!

 All Seattle University students, both undergraduate and graduate, are invited to use this FREE service to discuss writing projects in a friendly environment.
 At the Writing Center, students work on all stages of writing, including brainstorming, organizing, drafting, revising, and editing.
-The Writing Center can help with your essays, creative writing, poetry, and even résumés!
+The Writing Center can help with your essays, creative writing, and even poetry!